 The other thing that’s worth mentioning, mainly because in the reviews a lot of people mentioned a similar topic.
 But, this book is a part of 11 part serial, so each book is more like an episode of a larger story.
 Much like if you are watching a TV-show where each episode is a part of a bigger story.
 From what I gather, this story is more of a serial where you need to read the next book or you might possibly need to read the entire series to get the complete story arc.
 That’s what I’ve gotten from the reviews and also some people were quite upset.
 But, when you purchase the book, it’s really clear and each book has the same title.
 To me it’s pretty clear, so maybe over time the author changed it or maybe people didn’t pay attention to the book description and the title of the book.

 Book #5 – The Secret Patient by Vaughan W. Smith

-The story starts off with a character called Nathan going to the hospital for a blood test, but he never leaves.
+The Secret Patient* starts off with a character called Nathan going to the hospital for a blood test, but he never leaves.
 Prize-winning journalist Elizabeth is in a slump.
 After taking down the mayor in a career-defining story, nothing else measures up.
-Desperate for anything she follows a vague lead from a spooked informant to the local hospital I’m interested in reading this because, I worked in a haematology lab, where they analyse blood and bone marrow and perform these tests.
+Desperate for anything, she follows a vague lead from a spooked informant to the local hospital.
+I’m interested in reading this because I worked in a haematology lab, where they analyse blood and bone marrow and perform these tests.
 Once again, I’ve tried to keep the description of the plot as spoiler-free as possible.

 What Made Me Buy This Book?